|Interment Location||Visited||Sequence in Graves I Have Visited|

 |Lancaster, PA||July 7, 2005||24th President visited|

 Buchanan’s post-presidency lasted just over seven years before death came for him on the morning of June 1, 1868, as he lay in his bed at Wheatland.
-His marble memorial in Lancaster’s Woodward Hill Cemetery is a short walk from the gravesite of the U.S. House of Representatives’ first speaker, Frederick Muhlenberg.
+His marble memorial in Lancaster’s Woodward Hill Cemetery is a short distance from the gravesite of the U.S. House of Representatives’ first speaker, Frederick Muhlenberg.

 Old Buck is alone in his plot at Woodward Hill.
 His parents, James and Elizabeth, are buried 97 miles west in Franklin County.
 His White House hostess, niece Harriet Lane, rests in Baltimore.
 Buchanan had no children, nor was he ever married.
 Both during and after his lifetime, some people have speculated that the 15th president was gay and that he had a relationship with fellow politician William Rufus DeVane King.
 Historian Thomas J. Balcerski analyzes their close ties in his 2019 book, Bosom Friends: The Intimate World of James Buchanan & William Rufus King.